module RemiLib

 Trims a null-padded string.

-is false, this removes all trailing null characters from a
+If fromFirst is false, this removes all trailing null characters from a

-is true, all characters (null or not) are removed
+string.
+If fromFirst is true, all characters (null or not) are removed

 starting from the first null character found.

-.
-If the length of str
+Writes str to dest.
+If the length of str is less than minLength,

-then additional null bytes are written to dest
+then additional null bytes are written to dest until the length is equal

-to minLength
+to minLength.